John Gibbon: Indian Wars

 Gibbon was still in command in Montana the following year when he received a telegraph from General Oliver Otis Howard to cut off the Nez Percé who had left Idaho, pursued by Howard.
-(See Nez Perce War) Gibbon found the Nez Perce near the Big Hole River in western Montana.
-At the Battle of the Big Hole Gibbon's forces inflicted and suffered heavy casualties, and Gibbon became pinned down by Indian sniper fire.
+(See Nez Perce War) In western Montana, Gibbon found the Nez Perce near the Big Hole River.
+At the Battle of the Big Hole, Gibbon's forces inflicted and suffered heavy casualties, including several dozen Nez Perce civilians, and Gibbon became pinned down by Indian sniper fire.
 The Nez Perce withdrew in good order after the second day of the battle.
 In response to Gibbon's urgent call for help, General Howard and an advance party arrived the next day at the battlefield.
-Gibbon, because of his casualties and a wound he suffered, was unable to continue his pursuit of the Nez Perce.
+Because of his casualties and a wound he suffered, Gibbon was unable to continue his pursuit of the Nez Perce.

 Gibbon was a Life Member of the Military Service Institution of the United States and won the institution's first gold medal prize for his essay on "Our Indian question", which is published in Volume 2 of the Journal of the Military Service Institution of the United States.

 Later career and retirement

 Gibbon served temporarily as commander of the Department of the Platte in 1884.
-He was promoted to brigadier general in the regular army in 1885 and took command of the Department of the Columbia, representing all posts in Pacific Northwest.
+He was promoted to brigadier general in the regular army in 1885 and took command of the Department of the Columbia, representing all posts in the Pacific Northwest.
 He placed Seattle, Washington, under martial law during the anti-Chinese riots of 1886.
 From 1890, Gibbon was also head of the Military Division of the Atlantic.
 Gibbon retired in 1891 upon turning 64.

-Gibbon served as president of the Iron Brigade Association, and Commander in Chief of the Military Order of the Loyal Legion of the United States from October 1895 until his death the following year.
+Gibbon served as president of the Iron Brigade Association and Commander in Chief of the Military Order of the Loyal Legion of the United States from October 1895 until his death the following year.
 He also gave the commencement address to the West Point Class of 1886.

-It is said the Gibbon was travelling through Wisconsin and heard of an Iron Brigade reunion and decided to stop by.
+It is said the Gibbon was traveling through Wisconsin, heard of an Iron Brigade reunion, and decided to stop by.
 Upon knocking on the door of the reunion venue, Gibbon was asked by a veteran who he was.
 Gibbon is said to have replied, "General Gibbon, and I'm still looking for the bastards who dressed my horse in white leggings!"
 At this, Gibbon was welcomed inside to take part in the reunion.